Alice Massey: Public career

 During Vincent Massey's term as High Commissioner for Canada in the United Kingdom, Alice became involved in organizations to assist Canadian service personnel in England during World War II, including a medical hospice for injured Canadian servicemen, the Canadian Officers' Club and the Montreal-based Beaver Club.
 Alice Massey also served as a member of the St. John Ambulance Brigade through World War II and would maintain her connection with St. John Ambulance until her death.

+Personal life

 Alice and Vincent Massey had two children, Lionel (1916–1965) and Hart (1918–1996).
+Alice Massey died in Port Hope, Ontario on 29 July 1950, aged 71.
 Due to Alice's death, Lionel Massey's wife Lilias served as chatelaine of Rideau Hall.

-Massey died in Port Hope, Ontario on 29 July 1950, aged 71.
+Writer and politician Michael Ignatieff is Massey's great-nephew.